No Room Rent Capping | No Medical Check-up up to 55yrs | Tax Benefit up to Rs.75,000 | Buy Health Insurance starting @ ₹160 pm Check Plans

 Calories in Tofu

-The calories in 100 grams of tofu come up to around 83 kCal.
-Apart from this, the nutrition profile of tofu consists mostly of fat, calcium, protein and some fiber.
-Want to know more about the nutritional composition of tofu?
-Check out the details regarding the calories per 100 grams of tofu and the minerals and vitamins therein.
+The calories found in 100 grams of tofu come up to around 83 calories.
+Apart from this, the nutrition profile of tofu comprises mostly of fat, calcium, protein and fiber.
+Check out the details regarding the calories per 100 grams of tofu and its nutrient breakdown:

 Nutrients in 1 cup of tofu (100 grams)